Bishop Steinbach Elected as the New President of the Synod

 The Synod then unanimously elected Bishop József Steinbach, head of the Transdanubian Church Dirstrict, as Ministerial President.
 Following Zoltán Balog's resignation on 16 February, the Ministerial Vice-President, Bishop Dániel Pásztor, assumed the role of the interim President.
 With the election of Bishop József Steinbach, Bishop Pásztor will remain the Synod's Vice-President until the end of his term in 2026.

-Read the Synod Resolution on the Acception
+Read the Synod Resolution on the Acception of the Resignation

 The Synod of the Reformed Church in Hungary notes the resignation of Bishop Zoltán Balog from the office of Ministerial President of the Synod.